Nitrosyl perchlorate: Properties

-With a strong base, such as sodium hydroxide, it produces perchlorate, nitrite, nitrate, nitric oxide, and water.
+With a strong base, such as sodium hydroxide, it produces perchlorate, nitrite and water.
 This reaction was used to calculate the heat of formation of nitrosyl perchlorate.
 As a strong oxidizer, nitrosyl perchlorate reacts explosively with various organic compounds, such as ethanol, acetone, ether, and aniline.

 Uses

 Nitrosyl perchlorate is used in the laboratory as a perchlorating agent.
 Although it has been investigated as a potential rocket propellant, it has not been commercialized.